vehicle-lab/vechileAppPrivacy/README.md

 ## In-vehicle App

-Here we present the third-party in-vehicle App as representative, including:
+Here we present the third-party in-vehicle App as the representative, including:

 * Package name

 * SHA256

-* APP category

 ## iArb Detection